skip to main content

 Roles and responsibilities

-There is a range of standard expectations on all parties including HR, trade union representatives and occupational health which underpins all policies.
+There is a range of standard expectations which underpin all policies.
 Read more about standard roles and responsibilities.
-In addition, the following specific responsibilities apply to this policy:
+In addition, the following specific responsibilities apply to this policy.

 The manager should: